jin0008/IRD/README.md

 Whole exome sequencing was done with IDT xGen Exome Research Panel V1.0 with HiSeq2000.
 Whole genome sequencing was done with PCR-free protocol.

+#This repository was created for shared bioinformatic protocols in WGS data analysis